AliMMayya/post-earthquake-concrete-crack-defect-detection-tool/README.md

 | 🟨 | **Hole** | Through-opening or cavity |

-Unlike the binary crack / no-crack tools that dominate the literature, PECCD-Detect distinguishes between deterioration mechanisms and handles scenes in which several of them occur simultaneously — which is the normal case in post-earthquake imagery.
+Unlike the binary crack / no-crack tools that dominate the literature, PECCD-Detect distinguishes between damage mechanisms and handles scenes in which several of concrete damages occur simultaneously (w and this is the normal case in post-earthquake imagery).

 ---